Scientists Explore The Possibility Of Life Hidden Inside The Clouds Of Venus

 In a new study, scientists are exploring the idea that life could be lurking high up in the clouds of Venus, and suggest that the planet’s atmosphere would be the perfect place to begin a search for microbial life.

-Scientist Sanjay Limaye, who works at the University of Wisconsin–Madison’s Space Science and Engineering Center, conducted the latest research with a group of international researchers and noted that it is highly possible that Venus may have once had a plentiful supply of liquid water on the planet’s surface that could have been in existence for at least two billion years, according to Phys.Org.
+Scientist Sanjay Limaye, who works at the University of Wisconsin–Madison’s Space Science and Engineering Center, conducted the latest research with a group of international researchers and noted that it is highly possible that Venus may have once had a plentiful supply of liquid water on the planet’s surface that could have been in existence for at least 2 billion years, according to Phys.Org.

 “That’s much longer than is believed to have occurred on Mars.”

-When it comes to Earth, various microorganisms like bacteria are fully able to drift up into the atmosphere of our planet, and have even been discovered by scientists as high up as 25 miles.
+When it comes to Earth, various microorganisms, like bacteria, are fully able to drift up into the atmosphere of our planet, and have even been discovered by scientists as high up as 25 miles.
 Even in areas that you might expect would be difficult to survive in, like the hot springs that are found in Yellowstone, microbes can still be found, as California State Polytechnic University, Pomona’s Rakesh Mogul explained.

 “On Earth, we know that life can thrive in very acidic conditions, can feed on carbon dioxide, and produce sulfuric acid.”